Accenture/mercury/guides/CHAPTER-9.md

 }
 ```

-By default, a Java function will run using a kernel thread.
-To tell the system that you want to run the function as
+By default, a Java function will run as a coroutine.
+To tell the system that you want to run the function using
-a coroutine, you can add the `CoroutineRunner` annotation.
+kernel thread pool, you can add the `KernelThreadRunner` annotation.

 The `PreLoad` annotation tells the system to preload the function into memory and register it into the event loop.
 You must provide a "route name" and configure the number of concurrent workers ("instances").